JoinCODED/WS-Flutter-M10-Auth/07_auth_headers/01_adding_headers.md

-As we agreed, a user can't create a book unless he's authenticated.
+As we agreed, the user cannot create a book unless he/she is authenticated.

-Signin and try to create a book, you will get `401` error, but we are signed in :(
+Sign in and try to create a book.
+You will get `401` error, although you are signed in :(.

-If we imagined the token as our key, and shared preferences as our pocket, that means the key is in our pocket, to use it we need to get it out from our pocket and send it to the lock right?
+If we imagine the token as a key, and the shared preferences as our pocket, that means the key is in our pocket, and to use it, we need to get it out from our pocket and send it to the lock, right?

-In your `providers/auth_provider.dart` locate the `isAuth` getter:
+36. In your `providers/auth_provider.dart` locate the `isAuth` getter:

 ```dart
   bool get isAuth {